 You’ll notice that as your battery life heads ever closer to zero your car will send you increasingly strident warnings that it’s close to empty.
 It’s not stupid and will do its level-best to ensure you’re not going to be either.

-As the charge drops down to just above 0% the car will most likely stop trying to predict its final potential mileage – it doesn’t want to promise you a handful of miles more range only to find out you promptly turned the air conditioning on full and cranked up the stereo… At this point it’s more concerned with protecting its batteries and, if needs be, getting you safely to the side of the road.
+As the charge drops down to just above 0% the car will most likely stop trying to predict its final potential mileage – it doesn’t want to promise you a handful of miles more range only to find out you promptly turned the air conditioning on full.
+At this point it’s more concerned with protecting its batteries and, if needs be, getting you safely to the side of the road.

 Entering Failsafe Mode